longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 | string_length [#f1]_         | Length of char type variables           |
 +------------------------------+-----------------------------------------+

-.. [#f1] any number of ‘string_length’ dimensions may be created and used.
+.. [#f1] Any number of ‘string_length’ dimensions may be created and used.
 For example, you may declare the dimensions ‘string_length', ‘string_length_short’ and ‘string_length_long’, and use them appropriately for strings of various lengths.
 These are only used to indicate the length of the strings